 - Launch Rebalancing Expertise in Defence and Security, an initiative that will showcase the work of communities underrepresented in defence and security, starting with those who identify as women.

 RUSI’s Director General, Dr Karin von Hippel, said, “We at RUSI are determined to make progress in all dimensions of diversity, so I am proud for the Institute to be joining this initiative.
 We will become part of a strong cohort of organisations taking action around gender equality in the nuclear policy field and defence and security.”

 RUSI’s Director of Proliferation and Nuclear Policy, Tom Plant, said, “I’m delighted that RUSI has signed up to this important initiative, and enjoyed working with my team and others around the Institute to develop what I think are some very substantive pledges for positive action.
 We’re looking forward to implementing them and working with the rest of the Gender Champions network to improve diversity and inclusion in our field.”

-More information about Gender Champions in Nuclear Policy can be found here.
+Read more information about Gender Champions in Nuclear Policy.